shahzebsiddiqui/hust-workshop.github.io/README.md

 # Join the Community

-Interested in joining the HUST community.
-Join the Slack community at https://hust-invite-slack.herokuapp.com/.
+Please join the HUST Slack Community by contacting Elsa Gonsiorowski at ``gonsie@me.com``.

-The slack workspace is called: https://hpcusersupporttools.slack.com
+The Slack Workspace is called: https://hpcusersupporttools.slack.com

 ## Layout of this repo